Valloric/hge-multi/README.md

 Just use [SFML](http://www.sfml-dev.org/).
 You'll thank me later.

+Please don't send pull requests; they won't be looked at.
 I'm leaving the code here in case someone wants to fork it and continue development.

 ## Cross-platform HGE